Economics 203: Honors Microeconomic Principles

 The Wall Street Journal - A great way to keep up with current economic news and to improve your ability to apply economic theory to the real world

 Purpose of the Course: The course has two purposes.
 The main goal is to help students appreciate the immense value of the market economy to mankind.
-Within a relatively free economy, most people live well, and their lot improves dramatically as time passes.
-Outside of a relatively free market economy, most people live poorly.
+Within a relatively free economy, most people live well, and their well-being improves dramatically as time passes.
+Outside of a relatively free market economy, most people live poorly and their well-being stagnates.
 The main goal of the course, then, is to help students understand why and how economic freedom fosters human well-being.
 The related, second goal of this course is for students to learn the economic way of thinking and begin to use it to make sense of the social world.

 This honors course follows the pattern of my Econ 201 course, but it requires both additional reading and writing on the additional reading.
 Lectures will go more deeply into the assigned topics than is possible in Econ 201, and class discussions are generally richer and more flexible, with more student participation than is normal in Econ 201.
 Honors students can expect to develop their writing and reasoning skills in this course and to practice applying the concepts they learn in the course to public policy issues of the day.

 Course Description: Economics has been aptly described as "the study of mankind in the ordinary business of life."
 That is our topic for the term.
 More particularly, this is a course in microeconomics, also called "price theory."
 We will study the behavior of individual people and organizations, in both the private and public sectors, as they make their decisions and interact with one another.
 An essential part of human interaction through markets is the price system.
 Prices -- prices set freely on the market -- are precious.
 We'll study how prices are determined and how ever-changing prices allow the world's people to coordinate our activities very well, even though we are all pursuing different goals and nobody is in charge.

 We will also discuss the role of the essential underlying institutions of the market economy: private ownership and freedom of exchange.